BIM Basics: 2D & 3D Deliverables

 Elevations

-2D elevations are another common plan that is often used in the industry.
-Elevations are drawings of one side of the structure that gives you the perspective of someone standing 20ft back looking in that direction.
-These drawings are useful in gaining a proper understanding of the space and are great for referencing doors, windows, and other openings in walls.
-You often find both interior and exterior elevations requested for projects.
+2D elevations are another common plan often used in the industry.
+Elevations are two dimensional drawings of one side of a structure standing 20ft back.
+These drawings are useful in gaining a proper understanding of the space.
+They are great for referencing doors, windows, and other openings in walls.
+You’ll often find interior and exterior elevations requested for projects.

 Exterior elevations are great for understanding the size of openings in relation to the rest of the structure.
 This is crucial for architectural design applications.
-Another way exterior elevations are used is to understand how different exterior finishes would look.
+Exterior elevations are also used to understand how different exterior finishes look.
 You often see brick, stone, or siding represented in these elevations.

 Other Plans